icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 These can be used in the `ls` and `cd` commands, and in general in any terminal command where a directory name is required.

+## Hidden files

 ## File permissions

+`ls -l` prints file permissions in a single 10-character string, e.g. `drwxr-xr-x`.
+Here we'll decipher what this means.

+The first character will be `d` if the object in question is a directory, otherwise it will be `-` for a file.

+The next 9 characters are all either `r`, `w` or `x`:
+* `r` means the file/directory is readable
+* `w` means the file/directory is writable
+* `x` means the file/directory is executable
+* if any of these are not present, a `-` will be present instead.

+The first 3 characters describe permissions for the **owner** of the file.

+The next 3 characters describe permissions for the **owner's user group**.

+The last 3 characters describe permissions for **everyone else**.

 ## Directory structure